How To Get A Mortgage: A Step-By-Step Guide

 During the verification process, an underwriter takes a closer look at your assets and finances.
 You’ll provide documentation and paperwork that backs up the information you submitted when you applied.

 Your Closing Disclosure tells you everything you need to know about your loan, including your monthly payment, down payment, interest rate and closing costs.
-Make sure your Closing Disclosure is similar to your Loan Estimate, which you should have received from your lender 3 days after you applied for your loan.
+Make sure your Closing Disclosure is similar to your Loan Estimate, which you should have received from your lender 3 business days after you applied for your loan.

 Step 5: Closing